 "Team 8 will consist of Uchiha Sasuke…" The two remaining female graduates perked up at that, hoping to hear their name called out. "… Aburame Shino…" And suddenly, the two girls were less enthusiastic, given the sheer creepiness that was Shino. "… and Inuzuka Kiba."

-The two unassigned girls, Yamanaka Ino and Taka Yuriko, groaned in disappointment.
+Two of the three unassigned girls, Yamanaka Ino and Taka Yuriko, groaned in disappointment.

 "Team 9 will consist of Aoki Kimie, Sayuki Norio and Taka Yuriko.
 And finally, Team 10 will consist of Nara Shikamaru, Akimichi Chōji and Yamanaka Ino."